-Cotyledon orbiculata has to grow tall to see sun in the Albany thicket vegetation.
-“Stretching its legs” with the best of them, the stem-tip clusters of blue-grey leaves are present at the top in the multi-species canopy.
-Arrived in life as an accepted member of this success-story community, it produces inflorescences in season cheek by jowl with all the other species found here.
+Cotyledon velutina grows tall to see sun in the Albany thicket vegetation.
+“Stretching its legs” with the best of them, the stem-tip clusters of blue-grey leaves are present at the top in the multi-species canopy, often 3 m tall.
+It produces inflorescences of yellow and copper, bell-shaped flowers, sometimes with a little green or red.

-This "little help from its friends" ensures the stability for withstanding the winds of the region, while the thorny neighbours also serve to keep destructive browsers at bay.
-All much above the status of a lowly Cotyledon growing solitary in another habitat.
+The elongated stems, brittle and succulent, deliver their leaves and seasonal flowers at the top with aid from strong-stemmed surrounding shrubs that bring stability.
+A "little help from its friends" ensures the stability for withstanding the winds of the region, while the thorny neighbours also serve to keep destructive browsers at bay.
+C. orbiculata is similar but does not reach the heights of C. velutina.